Preparing for your Headshot Session

 DENVER, COLORADO 80205

 Street parking is free or you can also park in the lot on the north side of the building.
-The front door at the corner of 33rd and Walnut is open during business hours.
-Feel free to call me when you arrive if you need help carrying your clothes.
-303-709-9199
+The front door at the southwest corner of 33rd and Walnut is open during business hours.
+Feel free to call when you arrive if need help finding your way into the building or carrying your clothes.
+If your session is taking place outside of business hours (Weekdays 9am-5pm) you will need to call your photographer to come let you in the building.

-My studio is on the first floor #118 at the end of the first long hallway - Tommy Collier Productions.
-If you get turned around or have any trouble finding the place don’t hesitate to call.
+The studio is on the first floor #118 at the end of the first long hallway - Tommy Collier Productions.
+If you get turned around or have any trouble finding the place don’t hesitate to give us a call at (303) 242 4454.

 What to wear:

-I really like everyone to bring at least 5 to 10 different options for clothing.
+We like everyone to bring around 5 to 10 different options for clothing.
 For headshots, you’ll really just need to concentrate on the top half of your body, so waist up.
 Rule #1: You have to love it!
-I don't want to shoot anything that you don't feel comfortable wearing.
+We don't want to shoot anything that you don't feel comfortable wearing.
 If you don’t feel comfortable in it, you won’t shoot well while wearing it.

-People always ask me what colors are best and I really don't have a hard and fast rule about it.
-It's better for me to get a visual of something, so I suggest bringing a wide variety of colors.
-That being said, I’ve found that in most cases, bold solid colors tend to look best on camera.
+People always ask us what colors are best and we really don't have a hard and fast rule about it.
+It's better for us to get a visual of something, so we suggest bringing a wide variety of colors.
+That being said, We’ve found that in most cases, bold solid colors tend to look best on camera.
 Jewel tones usually look great on everyone as does black and grey.
-Pastels and lighter colors tend to wash out but I certainly have shot many great headshots with light colors so if you love it, bring it.
+Pastels and lighter colors tend to wash out but we certainly have shot many great headshots with light colors so if you love it, bring it.
 Don't be seasonal; everything from t-shirts, tank tops to sweaters and light jackets can work.
-I love textures and layers, but would generally stay away from crazy patterns or busy prints.
+We love textures and layers, but would generally stay away from crazy patterns or busy prints.

 If it's not in the studio we can't shoot it, so if you find yourself questioning whether or not something will work just bring it along.
-I also suggest having some fun with this, if you feel your wardrobe is missing something then go shopping and we'll keep the tags on it and you can return the items you don't want to keep after the shoot.
-Also, no need for any jewelry or accessories, Ladies.
-This is about your face, not your bling. ;)
+We also suggest having some fun with this, if you feel your wardrobe is missing something then go shopping and we'll keep the tags on it and you can return the items you don't want to keep after the shoot.
+Also, no need for lots of jewelry or accessories, Ladies.
+This is about your face, not your bling.
+Small stud earrings are ok but necklaces are usually too distracting.
+That said, if big sparkly jewelry is your thing, bring it! :)

 Ladies please arrive with your makeup and hair ready to go how you normally do it.
 You are welcome to have your makeup professionally done if you would like to but it’s not required.
-I do highly recommend professional makeup for all of my female clients and I can book one of my brilliant makeup artists for your session if you would like.
-The rate for that is $125 per person.
-I need to book makeup in advance though so let me know ASAP if you want me to book that for you.
+We do highly recommend professional makeup for all of our female clients and we can book one of our brilliant makeup artists for your session if you would like.
+We need to book makeup in advance though so let us know ASAP if you need to add that to your appointment.

 Here are some helpful tips for a great makeup look for headshots.

-- Keep the lip color close to your natural lip color or 1 shade darker.
+Keep the lip color close to your natural lip color or 1 shade darker and GLOSSY - no matte lipstick.

-I don’t like men to wear makeup in headshots.
+We don’t usually like men to wear makeup in headshots.
 If you are a man that happens to wear a little concealer on a daily basis that is fine.
-I do recommend men to wear a facial moisturizer of some kind so we don't have any dry skin issues.
-And if you tend to have oily skin, I have a wonderful product that we can put on you to cut the shine if need be.
+We do recommend men to wear a facial moisturizer of some kind so we don't have any dry skin issues.
+And if you tend to have oily skin, we have a wonderful product that we can put on you to cut the shine if need be.

 One more note about wardrobe for you gents.
-If you are going for a business look (i.e. jacket and tie) I suggest bringing at least 2 different options for jackets and shirts and at least 10 ties.
-A bad tie can really ruin an otherwise awesome headshot but it's hard to describe what makes a good tie so I just like guys to bring a lot of choices and I can usually pick out 1 or 2 that work best.
+If you are going for a business look (i.e. jacket and tie) we suggest bringing at least 2 different options for jackets, 3-4 shirts and at least 10 ties.
+A bad tie can really ruin an otherwise awesome headshot but it's hard to describe what makes a good tie so we just like guys to bring a lot of choices and we can usually pick out 1 or 2 that work best.
+Solid color ties are usually our preference but ones with small patterns and textures can be great too.
+For jackets, the fit is key - tailored or slimfitting jackets are the best and avoid the kind with shoulderpads.
+For dress shirts that will be worn with a tie and jacket they must be solid colors - white, cream, light blue, light pink, light purple, light grey.

-Here are a few youtube videos I encourage you to watch before you come for your session.
-"It's all about the jaw!" which give some great info about how to pose your face for maximum jawline chiseling action (and no double chin), which is something that makes everyone look their best in headshots.
-The second video is called "It's all about the squinch" and teaches a technique that I try to coach everyone to do with their eyes.
+Here are a few youtube videos by our mentor Peter Hurley that we encourage you to watch before you come for your session.
+"It's all about the jaw!" which gives some great info about how to pose your face for maximum jawline chiseling action (and no double chin), which is something that makes everyone look their best in headshots.
+"It's all about the Squinch" teaches a technique that I try to coach everyone to do with their eyes.
 It gives your face a killer look of confidence which is another thing we all want to have in our headshots.
-The third video is called "Hold your sub".
-This one teaches a cool technique that only works for headshots and it looks kinda funny in person but it works like magic!
-It's a way of holding your arms so that the upper part of your torso that is visible in your headshot looks as slim as possible, which again, is usually something we all want in our headshots. :)
+"Hold your sub" is mostly for the ladies.
+It teaches a cool technique for streamlining your shoulders/arms so you look as thin and trim as possible.
+It looks and feels kinda funny in person but it works like magic!
+Don't worry about retaining the information in these videos.
+These are just to make you aware of these techniques ahead of time.
+We will coach you into these during your session.
+It does help to practice the "Squinch" in the mirror ahead of time though if you feel like it. 😉